Make Money and Build Credit with a Credit Card

 How a credit card can build your credit

-You’ll hear a few different things when it comes to how to use your credit card to build credit.
+You’ll hear a few different things when it comes to how to use your credit card to build or improve your credit.
 Some are just flat out wrong and others are close, but not exactly correct.
 Having worked for banks for many years, I’ve discovered the best way to use a credit card to build credit.

 - Never carry a balance.
 Unless you are using a card with an interest-free promotion, carrying a balance will accrue interest.
 You do not want to pay any interest, ever.
 Pay off your balance in full at the end of every month.
 You want a small balance throughout the month.
 Just make sure it is completely paid off on or slightly before the payment due date.

 - Never use more than 30% of your credit limit.
 Keep a small balance on your card throughout the month.
 15-20% is ideal because it shows you only use a little bit of your available credit.
 If you want to make larger purchases over 30% of the limit, just pay it down right then instead of at the end of the month.

 Let’s say your credit card limit is $2k.
 This means you don’t want a balance of more than $600.
 If you want to purchase something that’s $1,000, then pay $400 on your card as soon as the transaction goes through.
 Then at the end of the month on or before the due date, pay it off in full.
 The key is to have a low balance that gets paid in full every month.

 Following these steps will improve your payment history and track record.
 By not using more than 30% of your available credit, making payments on time, and never carrying a balance, you’ll begin to build your credit.
 This is an easy and great way to repair your credit score.

 First, you will need to do some research and find a cash back/rewards card that doesn’t charge any annual fees.
 It’s not a hard task but you will need to decide which one fits your spending lifestyle best.
 For instance, if you travel a lot, getting a card with miles rewards may be better than cash back.